sormy/boosty-downloader/README.md

 ## Prerequisites

-1. Dependencies: curl bash coreutils sed jq
+1. Dependencies: curl bash coreutils sed jq sendmail

 2. A last version of yt-dlp is needed: